IRT New Lots Line

 The IRT New Lots Line or Livonia Avenue Line is a rapid transit line in the A Division of the New York City Subway.
 Located in the New York City borough of Brooklyn, the line runs from the Utica Avenue station in Crown Heights and continues to the New Lots Avenue station in East New York.

 The New Lots Line is entirely elevated and consists of seven stations; most of the line has two tracks, except for Junius Street station, which has three tracks.
-It runs mostly above Livonia Avenue in the, Brownsville and East New York neighborhoods, except for a short section above East 98th Street on the border between East Flatbush and Brownsville.
+It runs above Livonia Avenue in the, Brownsville and East New York neighborhoods, except for a short section above East 98th Street on the border with East Flatbush.
 The line is served by the 3 train at all times except late nights, when the 4 train takes over service.
 During rush hours, occasional 2, 4, and 5 trains also serve the line.

 The New Lots Line was built as a part of Contract 3 of the Dual Contracts between New York City and the Interborough Rapid Transit Company.
 The first portion of the line between Utica Avenue and Junius Street opened on November 22, 1920, with shuttle trains operating over this route.
 The line opened one more stop farther to the east to Pennsylvania Avenue on December 24, 1920.
 Service was extended to New Lots Avenue on October 16, 1922.
 In 1968, as part of the proposed Program for Action, the IRT New Lots Line would have been extended past New Lots Avenue toward Spring Creek, but the plan was never completed.
 Stations on the line were rebuilt several times throughout the years.